Seeing as how we just finished

 Is this not written in the Book of Jashar?
-The sun stopped in the midst of heaven and did not hurry to set for about a whole day.”
+The sun stopped in the

 -Joshua 10:13